zapman449/monitorama_2016_notes/Mon01__Monitoring.Challenges__by_Adrian.Cockcroft.md

 ### What is monitoring about?

 * measuring business value
-* Problem dectection and analysis
+* Problem detection and analysis
 * "Ultimately business value is what the business values and that is that"
 * Possible values:
     * Customer happiness